The Aptera's unique design addresses common EV barriers ⚡️

 The Aptera weighs 65% less than the average EV because it uses lightweight materials made from carbon fibre.
 It also only has three wheels.

 Removing a wheel removes a touchpoint where energy is lost from the resistance of rolling on the ground.
-The motors are built into the wheels*, instead of having one giant battery pack sitting under the floor of the EV.
-This helps spread the weight around the car to ensure stability, according to the second co-founder Chris Anthony.
+The motors are built into the wheels* which helps spread the weight around the car to ensure stability, according to the second co-founder Chris Anthony.

 *Correction: I initially wrote that the batteries were built into the wheels, which is incorrect.
 Only the motors are, and the Aptera has a regular battery pack just like any other EV.
 Thanks to the kind stranger who emailed me and corrected me.
 I’ll do better next time.